Améliorer la qualité de son sommeil grâce à la (micro)nutrition

 We spend almost a third of our lives sleeping... ideally!
 Because the time allocated to sleep and its quality are headache factors for a large number of us.

-Indeed, in France, 1 in 3 people are affected by a sleep disorder, so much so that the French sleep on average 1.5 hours less than 50 years ago.
-Difficulty falling asleep, waking up unexpectedly, insomnia...
-All these concerns which seem minor at first glance can turn out to be truly debilitating.
-Poor quality sleep leads to drops in energy during the day, a smaller volume of gray matter in adolescents, a drop in immunity to small everyday viruses (colds, etc.) as well as an increase in the risk of develop more serious pathologies (diabetes, obesity, cancer, cardiovascular diseases, etc.).
+In fact, in France, 1 in 3 people are affected by a sleep disorder, so much so that the French sleep on average 1.5 hours less than they did 50 years ago.
+Difficulty falling asleep, waking up untimely, insomnia...
+All these worries that seem minor at first glance can turn out to be truly disabling.
+Poor quality sleep leads to drops in energy during the day, a smaller volume of gray matter in adolescents, a drop in immunity to minor everyday viruses (colds, etc.) as well as an increased risk of developing more serious pathologies (diabetes, obesity, cancer, cardiovascular diseases, etc.).

-Fortunately, a few changes in lifestyle habits often resolve the problem.
-Among these little habits, we find nutrition, and even more: micronutrition.
-To regain control over your body, you have to regain control of what you put in it!
-We give you some tips to get there.
+Fortunately, a few lifestyle changes can often solve the problem.
+These small habits include nutrition, and even more so: micronutrition.
+To regain control over your body, you need to regain control over what you put into it!
+Here are some tips to help you do just that.

-#1 – Compose your plate in accordance with your hormonal sleep-wake cycle
+Compose your plate in accordance with your sleep-wake hormonal cycle

-Said like that, it's scary.
-Yet it's quite simple.
+It sounds scary when you say it like that.
+Yet it's actually quite simple.
 There are a few neurotransmitters, or hormones, that govern the sleep-wake cycle.

-Among other things, dopamine is a hormone that promotes alertness, motivation, productivity and concentration.
-We will therefore rely on it to start the day: to encourage its production in the body, we increase our consumption of foods rich in tyrosine, its precursor.
-It is found in milk, eggs, meat, nuts, almonds, avocado, rye… It allows you to have energy throughout the day.
+Among other things, dopamine is a hormone that promotes alertness, motivation, productivity, and concentration.
+We'll therefore rely on it to start the day: to encourage its production in the body, we increase our consumption of foods rich in tyrosine, its precursor.
+It is found in milk, eggs, meat, nuts, almonds, avocado, rye, etc. This allows us to have energy throughout the day.

-From the end of the afternoon, from snack time to dinner, it is preferable to promote the production of serotonin, a hormone which rhymes with rest and relaxation, but which above all generates the production of melatonin: the hormone of sleep !
+From late afternoon, from snack time to dinner, it is best to promote the production of serotonin, a hormone that rhymes with relaxation and rest, but which above all generates the production of melatonin: the sleep hormone!
 This point is therefore very important.
 To produce serotonin, then melatonin, the ideal is tryptophan, the precursor of serotonin.
-As a snack, you can eat a banana, oilseeds, dark chocolate...
+As a snack, you can therefore eat a banana, oilseeds, dark chocolate...
 These are all products rich in tryptophan!
-At dinner, favor poultry, fish, eggs, brown rice, legumes, dairy products...
-And don't forget to include a good dose of carbohydrates, because they promote the absorption of tryptophan.
+For dinner, favor poultry, fish, eggs, brown rice, legumes, dairy products...
+And don't forget to combine it with a good dose of carbohydrates, because they promote the absorption of tryptophan.

-Come on, we'll give you our ultimate secret: chia seeds are one of the foods richest in tryptophan, in addition to having a thousand benefits.
-As a topping, or in a pudding, we love it!
+Come on, we'll give you our ultimate secret: chia seeds are among the foods richest in tryptophan, in addition to containing a thousand benefits.
+As a topping, or in pudding, we love them!

-The production of these neurotransmitters is only possible in the presence of vitamins and minerals, and if the metabolism of carbohydrates, lipids and proteins takes place normally.
+The production of these neurotransmitters is only possible in the presence of vitamins and minerals, and if the metabolism of carbohydrates, lipids, and proteins is functioning normally.
 We therefore pay particular attention to our diet as a whole!

 Additionally, certain micronutrients also promote quality sleep.
-This is the case for vitamin B6, which is found a lot in garlic, cereals, nutritional yeast, certain fruits and vegetables, pistachios, nuts… Just like magnesium, well represented in green vegetables. , whole grains, legumes, oilseeds, chocolate, etc. These two micronutrients help make serotonin.
+This is the case for vitamin B6, which is found in large quantities in garlic, cereals, nutritional yeast, certain fruits and vegetables, pistachios, nuts, etc. As is magnesium, which is well represented in green vegetables, whole grains, legumes, oilseeds, chocolate, etc. These two micronutrients contribute to the production of serotonin.

 You can also choose your mineral water based on this factor!
 Micronutrients are often mentioned on the label.

-We wouldn’t want the digestion process to disturb your hard-earned sleep.
-So ideally, we recommend having your last meal 2 to 3 hours before going to bed.
+We don't want the digestive process to disrupt your hard-earned sleep, so ideally, we recommend eating your last meal 2 to 3 hours before bed.

 Drinking coffee and tea late in the day can disrupt your sleep.
-This is due to the caffeine/theine they contain: this substance blocks adenosine receptors, a signal sent to the body when a lot of energy has been used and it is time to rest.
-Studies agree that it is best to consume your last cup at least 6 hours before bed.
+This is due to the caffeine/theine they contain: this substance blocks adenosine receptors, the signal sent to the body when a lot of energy has been used and it's time to rest.
+Studies agree that it's best to consume your last cup at least 6 hours before bed.

-We no longer praise the merits of plants.
-Some have anti-stress, soothing properties and promote sleep.
-So, when bedtime approaches you can gather around an infusion with valerian, passionflower, verbena, lemon balm, chamomile or even linden.
+We no longer praise the virtues of plants.
+Some have anti-stress, calming, and sleep-inducing properties.
+So, when bedtime approaches, you can gather around an infusion of valerian, passionflower, verbena, lemon balm, chamomile, or even linden.

 Finally, here are some habits to avoid in order to sleep well: